I can’t stand long cardio workouts! So, I don’t do them 🙂

 Your body needs more oxygen to burn fat as a fuel (compared to carbohydrate or protein).
 When oxygen supplies become limited, carbohydrates then provide a greater proportion of energy.

 This is also seen in the “crossover effect” where carbohydrates become the more dominant source of fuel at higher exercise intensities compared to fats which are mainly oxidized at lower intensities (as shown here):

-Now, because lactic acid, a by-product of carbohydrate metabolism, “blocks” fat burning, intense intervals that continue beyond the point at which myoglobin loses its supply of oxygen (usually above 15 seconds or so) rely to a greater extent on carbohydrate as a source of energy and, thus, don’t burn as much fat as shorter intervals.
+Now, because lactic acid, a by-product of carbohydrate metabolism, “blocks” fat-burning, intense intervals that continue beyond the point at which myoglobin loses its supply of oxygen (usually above 15 seconds or so) rely to a greater extent on carbohydrates as a source of energy and, thus, don’t burn as much fat as shorter intervals.

 As mentioned, because myoglobin holds enough oxygen to last for 5-15 seconds, it makes sense to perform short, intense intervals rather than long intervals to promote a greater rise in fat burning.

 As such, if you’re doing interval training for weight loss, you might get more bang for your buck by doing high intensity intervals that are no longer than 15 seconds.
 The other benefit to these super short “start, stop” intervals is they don’t feel as physically demanding as long intervals that never seem to end.

 This means you can get better results without feeling like you’re working harder.

 High Intensity (of Any Duration) Will Still Help You Lose Weight